At all times, PostgreSQL maintains a write ahead log (WAL) in the

 pg_backup_stop to wait.
 Archiving of these files happens automatically since you have already configured

 archive_library.
 In most cases this happens quickly, but you are advised to monitor your archive system to ensure there are no delays.
-If the archive process has fallen behind because of failures of the archive library, it will keep retrying until the archive succeeds and the backup is complete.
+If the archive process has fallen behind because of failures of the archive command or library, it will keep retrying until the archive succeeds and the backup is complete.
 If you wish to place a time limit on the execution of

 pg_backup_stop, set an appropriate

 pg_backup_stop terminates because of this your backup may not be valid.

 If the backup process monitors and ensures that all WAL segment files required for the backup are successfully archived then the

 wait_for_archive parameter (which defaults to true) can be set to false to have

 pg_backup_stop return as soon as the stop backup record is written to the WAL.
 By default,